 Lexie’s life goal is to help everyone she meets feel worthy, loved, and special (because they are!)
 This belief informs and guides her work as a therapist.
 She gets personal fulfillment from walking alongside others as they work to overcome obstacles and learn to love themselves in the process.
 Lexie brings her personality into the therapy room and believes that humor and laughter are vital parts of the healing process.
 She believes in the power of gratitude and helps her clients uncover the gifts that come from living with a grateful mindset.

 A Dallas native, Lexie grew up in Allen, Texas, before moving to Italy, Texas, (total population 2,200) to finish up her high school career.
 After adjusting to the culture shock, she realized “It-lee” had its perks, and she embraced the one stoplight town.

 A self-proclaimed bookworm, Lexie loves to read and will gladly talk Harry Potter with you.
-In her spare time, she loves to write, cook (she once won first place in a cake-baking contest), and work out.
-She also enjoys watching Baylor football and spending time with her family (she has three younger sisters!) and friends.
+In her spare time, she loves to write, cook (she once won first place in a cake-baking contest), and exercise.
+She also enjoys spending time with her family (she has three younger sisters!) and friends.

 “There isn’t a person you wouldn’t love if you could read their story.”

 At a time when mental health services are more important than ever, Lifeologie is offering remote therapy, remote group and mini-sessions, and discounted services for front-line personnel.